SPEECHCOG/pc_models_analysis/README.md

 ### Publication

 "Analysis of Predictive Coding Models for Phonemic Representation Learning in Small Datasets".
 María Andrea Cruz Blandón, Okko Räsänen.
-Proceedings of the 37th International Conference on Machine Learning, PMLR 108, 2020.
+Published at the workshop on Self-supervision in Audio and Speech at the 37th International Conference on Machine Learning,2020.